Adobe-Marketing-Cloud/reactor-user-docs/managing-resources/data-elements.md

 6. Select whether to force a lowercase value and whether to remove line breaks and spaces.
 7. Select a duration.

   The available choices are:

+  * None
+    * The value is not stored.
   * Page view
-     * Available only while the page persists.
+    * The value is stored until a new page is loaded.
     * Can be created and set in scripts using `_satellite` object syntax:
       `_satellite.setVar('data_element_name')`
   * Session
-     * Sets a session-level cookie in the browser.
+    * The value is stored in a session-level cookie in the browser.
     * Available throughout the site visit.
   * Visitor
-     * Sets a 2-year cookie.
+    * The value is stored in a 2-year cookie.

 8. Click Save.